 Exempt Organizations Annual Reporting Requirements - Foreign Activities (Form 990, Schedule F): Expenditures Reported in Part I, Column (f)

-What expenditures are required to be reported in Part I, column (f), Form 990, and how are such expenditures required to be tracked?
+What expenditures are required to be reported in Part I, column (f), of Form 990, Schedule F, and how are such expenditures required to be tracked?

 The Part I, column (f) instructions require organizations to report amounts paid for an employee, office, grantee or agent located outside the United States if the expenditure is an employment related expense, an occupancy expense, a grant, a bank or accounting fee or a payment to an agent.
 Organizations might use different accounting procedures and practices to keep track of foreign expenses for financial statement purposes, so there may be a variation in how organizations account for or allocate direct or indirect costs relating to their foreign activities.